xgzlucario/rotom/README.md

 ## 📃Introduction

-​	This is Rotom, a high-performance Key-Value memory database written in Go.
-Its multithreaded performance is several times better than Redis.
+​This is Rotom, a high-performance Key-Value memory database written in Go.
 It has built-in multiple commonly used data types, supports persistent storage, and can be used in Golang as an imported package or as a server (the client part is under development and does not support all commands yet).

 Features: